-The Silver Age Hawkgirl was quite similar to the Golden Age version in his appearance, powers, and methodology.
+The Silver Age Hawkgirl was quite similar to the Golden Age version in her appearance, powers, and methodology.
 Her origin was changed, Shayera Hol and her husband, Katar Hol, were alien police officers from Thanagar.
 They tracked a shape-shifting criminal named Byth to Earth.
 After Shayera and Katar captured Byth, they sent him into Thanagarian custody.
 They decided to stay on Earth to study police techniques using the aliases, Shiera Hall and Carter Hall.
 In these civilian identities, they established themselves as husband-and-wife curators of the museum in Midway City which was also their base of operations on Earth as police officers.

 The Halls also had a Thanagarian starship in geosynchronous orbit above Midway City which was undetectable to scans due to the ship's cloaking device.
 The police uniforms of the Halls were standard issue on Thanagar but also concealed their features as they enforced the laws of Earth and fought for justice.
 The uniforms of Thanagarian police officers had feathered wings and a belt made of Nth metal, an element native to Thanagar, which gave the wearer the power of flight.
 While in uniform, the Halls became known to the residents of Earth as Hawkman and Hawkgirl.
-Hawkgirl joined the JLA (in Justice League of America vol 1 #146).
-Hawkgirl changed her name to Hawkwoman (in World's Finest Comics vol 1 #274).
-Due to several retcons in the 1990s, the Silver Age Hawkgirl no longer exists and replaced by other versions.
+Hawkgirl joined the JLA (in Justice League of America #146).
+Hawkgirl changed her name to Hawkwoman (in World's Finest Comics #272).
+Due to several retcons in the 1990s, the Silver Age Hawkgirl no longer exists and was replaced by other versions.

 Shiera Hall was unwilling to leave Carter who remained alive after the events in Zero Hour.
 So her soul found her way to her Grandniece, Kendra Saunders, who had just committed suicide.
 Shiera's soul entered Kendra's body as Kendra left it.
 However, she retained no memory of her previous lives with Carter.
 Donning the mantle of Hawkgirl, Kendra refused to believe that she was Shiera.
-She went on a mission to find the reincarnation of Hector Hall, who would take up the mantle of Dr Fate.
+She went on a mission to find the reincarnation of Hector Hall, who would take up the mantle of Dr. Fate.
 During this time she joined the Justice Society.
 Becoming a crime fighting partner to Carter Hall, and even having an attraction made things awkward for the two.
 Kendra was also plagued by the death of her parents, adding to her confusion.

 Prior to Infinite Crisis, Troia recruits a number of heroes to aide her, including Kendra.
 This group fell victim to a Zeta-Beam malfunction, and Kendra was altered, becoming a 20 foot tall version of herself.
 She was one of the luckier of the group, and her affliction was treated, restoring her to normal.
 Kendra joined the newly formed JLA and ended up in a relationship with Red Arrow.
 This relationship was rocky and did not last long.
 Shortly after, Shiera's soul left Kendra's body to seek out the afterlife and avoid the reincarnation process.